 Decisions will be informed by public health data.
 These guidelines and expectations align with recommendations from the CDC, California and Los Angeles County Departments of Public Health, California Department of Industrial Relations/Office of Health and Safety (Cal/OSHA), and the CSU, Chancellor's Office.
-In addition, these directives comply with Cal/OSHA's newly adopted COVID-19 prevention regulations (8 CCR 3205), with revisions made to comply with Cal/OSHA's June 17, 2021 revision to the emergency temporary standard (ETS).
+In addition, these directives comply with Cal/OSHA's newly adopted COVID-19 prevention regulations (8 CCR 3205), with revisions made to comply with Cal/OSHA's June 17, 2021, January 14 2022 & May 6th 2022 revisions to the emergency temporary standard (ETS).